How Mariah Carey's All I Want for Christmas Has Become the Modern Holiday Classic Gift That Keeps on Giving

 “The melody of ‘All I Want For Christmas’ is astoundingly complicated considering how simple it seems,” songwriter and And the Writer Is… podcast host Ross Golan tells TIME.
 “The brain latches on songs after the listener invests significant time to learn them.
 That song in particular is now neurologically built into the zeitgeist.”

-This, of course, attests to Carey’s skills as a songwriter, a factor that’s sometimes overshadowed by her outstanding talent and larger-than-life persona.
+This, of course, attests to Carey’s skills as a songwriter, a factor that’s often overshadowed by her outstanding talent and larger-than-life persona.
 Lest listeners forget while listening to her hit the whistle register, Carey wrote 17 of her 18 #1 hits, a feat that astounds on multiple levels.

 “This song is a testament to something that Mariah Carey is still undervalued for: Her songwriting,” beauty writer and self-professed lifelong Lamb (for the uninitiated, Lambs or the “Lambily” are the devoted fans of Carey) Tynan Sinks tells TIME.
 “Mariah Carey wrote this song, dude.
 Isn’t that crazy?
 It’s such a classic that people think it’s a cover of something else, but it’s a Mariah Carey original, baby.
 She just sat down one day and literally invented Christmas.”